Bkper Agent

 FILE_CREATED |

 Extracts transactions from the uploaded file and creates draft transactions.
-Delegates to external service if agent_parser_url is set |
+Delegates purpose-specific extraction to external services when parser URL properties are set |

 TRANSACTION_CREATED |

-When a transaction has an attached file, extracts data and updates it.
+When a transaction has an attached file, extracts transaction and optional file metadata, then updates it.
 Also runs account discovery and AI-based amount/date extraction on all new transactions |

 TRANSACTION_POSTED |